cameron-terry/github-error-checking/README.md

   - `severity`: Issue severity level ("high", "medium", or "low")
   - `lineNumber`: Line number where the issue was found
 - `score`: Overall error handling score for the file (0-10)
+- `diff_sections`: Array of code sections that were added in the PR, each containing:
+  - `added_lines`: Array of code lines that were added
+  - `is_modification`: Boolean indicating if this is a modification to existing code
+  - `context_before`: Array of code lines before the added section for context
+  - `context_after`: Array of code lines after the added section for context

 ### Example Analysis Results